Eurasian golden oriole

-The Eurasian golden oriole (Oriolus oriolus), also known as the common golden oriole, is a species of passerine bird and the only Old World oriole breeding in Northern Hemisphere temperate regions.
+The Eurasian golden oriole (Oriolus oriolus), also known as the common golden oriole, is a species of passerine bird, measuring approximately 24cm in length with a wingspan of 44-45cm, and the only Old World oriole breeding in Northern Hemisphere temperate regions.
 It is a summer migrant in Europe and the Palearctic and spends the winter season in central and southern Africa.

 Taxonomy and systematics

 The Eurasian golden oriole was formally described by Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
 He named the species Coracias oriolus, assigning it to the genus Coracias, which now contains only rollers.
 The species is now placed in the genus Oriolus that Linnaeus introduced in 1766, creating a tautonym.

 The Eurasian golden oriole and the Indian golden oriole were formerly considered conspecific, but in 2005 they were treated as separate species by the ornithologists Pamela Rasmussen and John Anderton, in the first edition of their Birds of South Asia.
 Support for this split was provided by a molecular phylogenetic study published in 2010, and most ornithologists now treat the Indian golden oriole as a separate species.
 Alternate names for the Eurasian golden oriole include the European golden oriole and western Eurasian golden oriole.
 The species is monotypic; no subspecies are recognized.